gmc314/chess/README.md

   - Can move any number of squares

 Knight
-  - Can move in L-shape (3 squres in a vertical or horizonal direction, and 1 square in the other direction)
+  - Can move in an L-shape (2 squres in a vertical or horizonal direction, and 1 square in the other direction)
   - Can jump over pieces

 Rook